Billing Rules (Advanced)

 |---|---|---|

-| Cap Total | Maximum invoice total | maximum |
+| Cap Total | Cap invoice total (up to an optional maximum threshold) | cap maximum |

-| Scale Total | Scales invoice total | factor maximum |
+| Scale Total | Scales invoice total | factor threshold |

 Invoice Totals

 Invoice totals may not equal the sum of charges when invoice rules are applied.
+The difference is captured in the adjustment field for transparency.
+This is by design to allow for financial adjustments while preserving charge integrity.

-Parameters: maximum
+Parameters: amount

 Purpose: